fanglab/MeMoRe/docs/detailed_tutorial_content.rst

    :align: center
    :alt: C. perfringens's GAT5mC methylation motif results

    **Figure 11**: MeMoRe results for ONT dataset of C. perfringens's GAT5mC methylation motif.
-Two metrics are visualized: 1.
-Current differences distribution, 2.
-Methylation motif score

 This can be visualy confirmed by generating the refine plot for HGATCD (H = A, C, or T; D = A, G, or T) which explicitly exclude overlaps with GGW5mCC.